Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique: The N-MST Method of Nojiri et al.

 \subsubsection{Box Topology}

-As shown in \cite{nojiri1} the programme sketched in the previous section works fairly well at Snowmass Benchmark SPS1a \cite{benches} where the dominant Higgs boson decays are via (\ref{Adecay}) with $i=j=2$.
-Therein, 1000 events of the type $A^0 \to {\widetilde\chi}^0_2 {\widetilde\chi}^0_2 \to llll {\widetilde\chi}^0_1 {\widetilde\chi}^0_1$ were generated using the HERWIG6.4 \cite{herwig64} event generator and passed through the detector simulator package ATLFAST \cite{atlfast}.
+As shown in \cite{Nojiri:2003tu} the programme sketched in the previous section works fairly well at Snowmass Benchmark SPS1a \cite{Allanach:2002nj} where the dominant Higgs boson decays are via (\ref{Adecay}) with $i=j=2$.
+Therein, 1000 events of the type

+were generated using the HERWIG6.4 \cite{Corcella:2000bw,Corcella:2002jc,Moretti:2002eu} event generator and passed through the detector simulator package ATLFAST \cite{Richter-Was:683751}.
 The only cuts required were that all four \emph{isolated} leptons have $\eta < 2.5$, with two of the leptons also having $p_T ~> ~ 20\, \hbox{GeV}$ while the other two have $p_T ~> ~ 10\, \hbox{GeV}$.
 Same-flavor events such as $e^+ e^- e^+ e^- $ or $\mu^+ \mu^- \mu^+ \mu^- $ were also included if one of the two possible pairings of OS leptons in such configurations gave a di-lepton invariant mass beyond the $\sim 78\, \hbox{GeV}$ kinematic endpoint (implying the other possible pairing is the correct one).
-This analysis yielded the correct Higgs boson mass with a resolution of only $6\, \hbox{GeV}$.
+Thirty percent of the original 1000 events passed the cuts and selection criteria, leaving 300 events for the N-MST analysis, and these in turn yielded the correct Higgs boson mass with a resolution of only $6\, \hbox{GeV}$ \cite{Nojiri:2003tu}.